rubik/radon/docs/commandline.rst

 .. option:: -s, --show_complexity

    If given, show the complexity score along with its rank.

 .. option:: -e, --exclude

-    A comma-separated list of patterns which indicate which paths to exclude from the analysis.
+   Exclude files only when their path matches one of these glob patterns.
+   Usually needs quoting at the command line.

 .. option:: -i, --ignore

-   A comma-separated list of names to ignore.
-If they are directories, radon won't even descend into them.
+   Ignore directories when their name matches one of these glob patterns: radon won't even descend into them.
+By default, hidden directories (starting with '.') are ignored.

 .. option:: -o, --order